sintraubuntuer/football-info-elm-app/README.md

+##  FootballInfoElmApp

-__FootballInfoElmApp__  is an Elm app that displays football info ( fixtures and standings ) with a 'friendly' user interface
+Elm app that displays football info ( fixtures and standings ) with a 'friendly' user interface

 It supports several leagues and seasons and has the ability to cache information.